-Forensic odontology cases, often reminiscent of the captivating narratives of crime series, plays a pivotal role in solving complex cases through the examination of dental records.
-In this comprehensive article, we delve into the fascinating world of forensic dentistry, with a special focus on historical cases where dental evidence has been the key to justice.
+Odontology forensic cases, often reminiscent of the captivating narratives of crime series, involve examining dental records to solve complex cases.
+This comprehensive article delves into the fascinating world of forensic dentistry, focusing on historical instances in which dental evidence has been the key to justice.

-The Use of Bite Marks in 1692 : George Burroughs
+Odontology forensic case #1: Bite Marks in 1692 George Burroughs

 The Wrongful Conviction of George Burroughs